If you think of drug addiction and the most dangerous drugs, you’ll typically bring substances like cocaine, heroin, and meth to mind.

 When used to excess, cocaine is damaging to the mind and body both.
 Extended and sustained use often leads to paranoia.
 Cocaine overdose can be fatal.

-Heroin is an opioid made from morphine.
+Heroin is an opioid made from morphine and is one of the most dangerous drugs in the world.
 This is a natural substance found in the seed pod of opium poppies.

 This white-brown or brown powder is dissolved in liquid and injected intravenously.
 Users also smoke heroin.
 This is known as chasing the dragon.